eduardobvale/dealers-backend/draft.md

 We could start with a simple solution where we have a resource on our endpoint that is responsible for fetching the data source and returning a response containing all dealers.
 As the exercise requests, we need to store data locally and be careful with deleted items, since we need no specific feature of a NoSQL at this point we could start with a relation database and implement an upsert for fetched records.

+I would create the application based on Sinatra (since we dont need to deal with views, models, authentication, mailing) and use PostgreSQL for our RDB.

 ![image](https://user-images.githubusercontent.com/400858/118904221-cf53c400-b8ef-11eb-8ad1-b9baac8e5b80.png)

 This would be our minimal architechture, in which I included a CDN (Cloudfront, Cloudflare) in front of our API and also our Asset storage (S3,GCS)